Send a broadcast SMS

 - Shortened links (

-- Personalization required (for broadcasts over 10 recipients).
-Carriers flag identical messages to big lists as spam.
-You'll need to include
+- Personalization recommended (for broadcasts over 10 recipients).
+Carriers can filter identical messages to big lists as spam, so we recommend including

 Step 6—Check your number's health